stats60/stats60.github.io/prospectus/index.md

 Unless otherwise stated, you can use any published resource you wish to complete the assessments (textbook, Internet, etc).
 However, you should not discuss the answers with your fellow students in person or electronically unless instructed to do so by the instructors; sharing answers (including computer code) will be viewed as a violation of the Honor Code.

-**Pre-class assignments**:  On most days with reading assignments you will be responsible for completing a short questionnaire in order to gauge understanding of the content and provide feedback for the instructional team regarding concepts that need extra discussion.
+**Pre-class assignments**:  On most days you will be responsible for completing a short questionnaire in order to gauge understanding of the assigned content and provide feedback for the instructional team regarding concepts that need extra discussion.
 You will be given credit for simply completing the assignment in a comprehensible manner.

-**In-class assessments**:  During many class sessions you will complete an online activity to assess your learning of the important concepts or skills for that day.
+**In-class assessments**:  Twice a week (in most weeks) you will complete an online activity to assess your learning of the important concepts or skills for that day.
 Half of these will be graded for content, while the others will be credit/no-credit (i.e. you get the credit simply for completing the assessment during class in a comprehensible manner).

 **Written assignments**: Most weeks you will be given one written assignment or problem set to complete.
 These will be due at 7 PM on Tuesdays, submitted via Canvas.